JTBrinkmann/Dubtrack-Playlist-Pusher/README.md

 # dubtrack-playlist-exporter
-exports Dubtrack playlists to a plug.dj playlist JSON format
+exports Dubtrack playlists to a plug.dj playlist JSON format.
+Useful for transferring playlists to another account